Saturation reveals itself through a cluster of concurrent signals, not any single data point:

 | Absorption rate | Above 70% | 50–70% | Below 50% |

 Yes.
-Hosts who differentiate through unique amenities, superior guest experience, professional photography, and optimized pricing can outperform the market average even in saturated conditions.
-Niche positioning and targeting underserved guest segments are effective strategies.
+Hosts who differentiate through unique amenities, superior guest experience, professional photography, and dynamic pricing consistently outperform market-average occupancy even in oversupplied conditions.
+Niche positioning — pet-friendly stays, remote-worker setups, large-group properties — captures underserved demand that generic listings miss.

 Stay ahead of the curve